jcuenod/bibletech/_posts/2022-06-03-reading-csv-on-the-cli.md

 ---
 layout: post
-title:  "Reading CSV files with a CLI"
+title:  "Reading CSV Files With a CLI"
 subtitle:  "An on the fly formatting alias for CSVs"
 date:   2022-06-03 14:00:00 +0300
 author: James Cuénod